MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/standard-usb-identifiers.md

 - *r(4)* is the revision code.

-The hub driver extracts the vendor and product codes from the *idVendor*, *idProduct* and *bcdDevice* fields of the [device descriptor](../ddi/usbspec/ns-usbspec-_usb_device_descriptor), respectively.
+The hub driver extracts the vendor and product codes from the *idVendor*, *idProduct*, and *bcdDevice* fields of the [device descriptor](../ddi/usbspec/ns-usbspec-_usb_device_descriptor), respectively.
 These are 4-digit hexadecimal numbers.

 An INF model section can also specify the following hardware ID: